AdobeDocs/media-analytics.pt-BR/help/sdk-implement/validation/test1-standard-playback.md

    * **Reprodução do anúncio**

-      During ad playback, the Media Analytics SDK sends play events of type "ad" to the Media Analytics server every second.
+      Durante a reprodução do anúncio, o SDK do Media Analytics envia eventos de reprodução do tipo "anúncio" para o servidor do Media Analytics a cada segundo.

    * **Anúncio concluído**

-      At the 100% point of an ad, a Media Analytics Complete call should be sent.
+      No ponto de 100% de um anúncio, uma chamada Media Analytics Complete deve ser enviada.

 1. **Pausar a reprodução de anúncio por 30 segundos, se disponível.**  **Pausa do anúncio**

-   During Ad Pause, Media Analytics heartbeat or "ping" calls are sent by the SDK to the Media Analytics server every second.
+   Durante a pausa do anúncio, as chamadas de pulsação ou "ping" do Media Analytics são enviadas pelo SDK para o servidor do Media Analytics a cada segundo.

    >[!NOTE]
    >
-   >The playhead value should remain constant during the pause.
+   >O valor do indicador de reprodução deve permanecer constante durante a pausa.

    Para obter parâmetros de chamada e metadados, consulte Detalhes da chamada [de teste.](/help/sdk-implement/validation/test-call-details.md#ma-ad-pause-call)